 Curtains, hangings, decorations and upholstery shall be secured a minimum of 75mm above floor level by a 75mm deep skirting, fixed taut and/or in tight pleats to a solid backing.
+Exit signs cannot be covered by any means.

 The exhibitor is required to submit to the Informa Event Organiser test certificates for any drapes, curtains or hangings that they intend to use.
 If the Organiser is not satisfied that any material meets the standards required they shall be removed from the exhibition hall.